Experience the Oktoberfest in Munich

 Visit the Oktoberfest by train

 Travel comfortably and relaxed with friends to Munich's beer festivals.
 You will reach the centre of Munich directly with the night train.
 Prefer to travel during the day?
-It is possible to travel during the day from Amsterdam Centraal, changing trains once, in 7.28 hours with Intercity Berlin or ICE International.
+It is possible to travel during the day from Amsterdam Centraal without changing trains in 6.57 hours with ICE International.

 The lowest one-way price on day trains is € 38.
 With night trains, a seat costs from € 35 for a one-way trip.
 For all trains: the earlier you book, the lower the price!